arceus-am3/m3u8proxy/README.md

-# HiAnime API - Vercel Proxy
+# HiAnime API - Vercel Proxy or Deno Deploy

 This is a standalone HLS proxy deployed on Vercel to add CORS headers.